spring-guides/gs-rest-service/README.md

     {"id":1,"content":"Hello, World!"}

-You'll also be able to customize the greeting by providing an optional `name` parameter in the query string:
+You can customize the greeting with an optional `name` parameter in the query string:

     http://localhost:8080/greeting?name=User

-this will override the default value of "World" and be reflected in the response:
+The `name` parameter value overrides the default value of "World" and is reflected in the response:

     {"id":1,"content":"Hello, User!"}